MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Tutorials-and-Examples/Zigbee-Steup-Zigbee-Network-Without-Association.md

 ```
 custom commissioning-join 0x0B 3 0x4595 {98FD4A94FB499048}
 ```
-After that, the device is joined the network now, and the joining device will start the process of update link key.
+After that, the device is joined the network now, and the joining device will start the process of updating link key.
 <div align="center">
   <img src="files/ZB-Zigbee-Steup-Zigbee-Network-Without-Association/update-link-key.png">
 </div>